NeLLi-team/gvclass/docs/explanation/quality-metrics.md

 ## Naming the source of contamination

 When `estimated_contamination` reaches 10 or higher, GVClass fills in `contamination_type` to suggest where the extra DNA came from.
 The categories are `clean`, `cellular`, `mixed_viral`, `phage`, `duplication`, and `uncertain`.
-Two of them carry the conceptual weight of this page. `cellular` means the bin picked up host or co-occurring microbial DNA, evidenced by those BUSCO or UNI56 single-copy markers a virus should not have. `mixed_viral` means two or more viral orders are mixed on one bin; it is multi-order viral mixing, not host gene content, and not the HGT genes described above.
+Two of them carry the conceptual weight of this page. `cellular` means the bin picked up host or co-occurring microbial DNA, evidenced by those mainly single-copy BUSCO or UNI56 markers a virus should not have. `mixed_viral` means two or more viral orders are mixed on one bin; it is multi-order viral mixing, not host gene content, and not the HGT genes described above.
 The remaining two are narrower: `phage` flags bacteriophage markers (the geNomad panel) on the bin, and `duplication` flags inflated marker copy numbers.

 One refinement protects novel lineages from a false `mixed_viral` call.
 When a bin shows no coherent cellular contigs, three or more viral-bearing contigs, and a `viral_mixture` signature, that pattern can equally mean a genuinely novel virus whose markers do not yet match a single reference order.
 GVClass downgrades that case from `mixed_viral` to `uncertain`, which routes it to manual review rather than rejection.
 Notably, the per-contig evidence behind these calls (`cellular_coherent_*`, `cellular_lineage_purity_median`, `viral_bearing_contig_count`, `contig_attribution_mode`) is written to the extended summary tables, keeping the main table readable.